artoonie/dotfiles/README.md

 On mac:

 1. Download homebrew
-2. brew install git tmux the_silver_searcher
+2. brew install git git-lfs tmux the_silver_searcher
 2. In terminal preferences:
     - Change Profile to Homebrew (hit "Default", don't just select it)
     - In the "Shell" tab, change "Run Command" to run `tmux`